clemens-tolboom/ACDesktop/README.md

 ## Rotating keyboard.

-To make a rotating keyboard we need to elements.
+To make a rotating keyboard we need two elements.
 On that is not moving and one that does but is attached to the first.

 ![Rotator](rotator.png)